Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 # Building a Medical Research RAG Pipeline: My Master's Thesis Journey

-For my Master's Thesis at Universidad Complutense de Madrid (UCM), I tackled a fascinating challenge at the intersection of healthcare, artificial intelligence, and data engineering.
-The goal was ambitious: create a production-ready system that could ingest medical research papers, generate synthetic patient data, and provide AI-powered insights through semantic search and retrieval-augmented generation (RAG).
+When I started my Master's Thesis at Universidad Complutense de Madrid, I knew I wanted to work on something that really mattered.
+I ended up diving deep into a problem that sits right at the sweet spot of healthcare, AI, and data engineering: how do we make medical research more accessible and actionable?

+The challenge?
+Build a system that could actually work in the real world—one that ingests medical research papers, generates synthetic patient data, and delivers intelligent insights through semantic search and RAG (Retrieval-Augmented Generation).

-The result?
-A comprehensive medical research data pipeline that combines Apache Airflow workflow orchestration, Weaviate vector database, and AI-powered RAG capabilities to enable advanced medical research and patient similarity analysis.
-In this post, I'll walk you through the problem, the architecture, and the key technical decisions that made this project successful.
+After some work, I built a medical research data pipeline that brings together Apache Airflow for orchestration, Weaviate as a vector database, and RAG capabilities for AI-powered analysis.
+The system can help researchers find relevant studies and identify similar patient cases much faster than traditional methods.

+In this post, I'm going to break down the problem I was trying to solve, the architecture I designed, and some of the key decisions I made along the way.
+Spoiler alert: it involved a lot of trial and error, but that's where the interesting lessons are.

-## The Problem: Medical Research at Scale
+## The Problem: Why Medical Research Needs Better Tools

-Healthcare organizations and medical researchers face a critical challenge: how do you efficiently search through thousands of medical research papers and patient records to find relevant information?
-Traditional keyword-based search systems fall short when dealing with complex medical terminology and semantic relationships.
+If you've ever tried searching for medical information, you know how frustrating it can be.
+Now imagine you're a researcher trying to sift through thousands of research papers and patient records to find what you need.
+Traditional search tools—the ones that just look for keyword matches—really struggle here.
+Medical terminology is complex, and context matters a lot.

-Moreover, researchers need to:
+Here's what researchers actually need to do every day:
-- **Discover relevant medical literature** from databases like PubMed quickly
-- **Find similar patients** based on clinical profiles for treatment recommendations
-- **Validate data quality** ensuring accuracy and consistency of medical information
-- **Query information naturally** using conversational AI interfaces instead of complex database queries

-{{< figure src="images/Doctor.png" width="300px" >}}

-The medical domain adds another layer of complexity: specialized vocabulary, clinical parameters, and the need for domain-specific embeddings that understand medical context.
-Generic AI models and search systems simply don't cut it when dealing with conditions like diabetic nephropathy or pharmacological interventions.
+- **Find relevant studies fast** – PubMed has millions of papers, and time matters when you're treating patients
+- **Identify similar patient cases** – knowing how other patients with similar profiles responded to treatment can be incredibly valuable
+- **Trust the data** – medical information needs to be accurate and consistent.
+- **Ask questions naturally** – nobody wants to learn complex database query languages when they could just ask a question in plain English

+But here's where it gets tricky: medical language is its own beast.
+You can't just throw a general-purpose AI at terms like "diabetic nephropathy" or expect it to understand the nuances of different pharmacological interventions.
+The medical domain needs specialized tools that actually understand clinical context—not just pattern matching on buzzwords.

+That's the gap I wanted to fill.

 ## The Solution: A Cloud-Native Medical AI Pipeline